Inky19/scripts/Vesktop/README.md

 - All desktop icons must be PNG and be placed in a subdirectory `icons` (so in *assets/icons*) and must be named according to their resolution.
 The script will copy them into the system icon folder for Vesktop (usually /usr/share/icons/hicolor) and place each icon in the **subdirectory with the same name**.
 For example, the icon `assets/icons/64x64.png` will be copied to `/usr/share/icons/hicolor/64x64/apps/vesktop.png`.

 You can then run `./vesktop_customizer.sh`.
 Use `-h` to get a list of all available options.

+Included icons are not mine:
+- The loading fox GIF is by [_Stinvi_](https://dribbble.com/shots/6767785-Fox-Loading)
+- The system tray is by [_Taylor Cioci_](https://dribbble.com/shots/14442982-Fox-Wolf-Discord-Icon)
+- The application icon is just a recolor of the system tray.